 Sam is genius at just getting stuck in to things.
 She is rarely daunted by a task, even if she’s never done it before.
 In this pic, Sam is fixing the floor boards onto the composting loo we built during lockdown.
 Sam loves looking after our sapling trees, and listening to the birdsong at Bramblewood.

-Sam founded Wild and Rooted CIC and Bramblewood with Helen.
+Sam founded Bramblewood with Helen.
 You can read more about their story here.

 Woodland Wellbeing Staff